Skip to site content

 Quality Assurance Staff

 During her 28+ year career, she has served in numerous administrative capacities in Oklahoma and IHS Headquarters.
-CAPT Harjo graduated with a Bachelor of Arts degree in Mass Communications from Oklahoma City University and received her Master of Public Health in Health Promotion Sciences from the University of Oklahoma, College of Public Health.
+CAPT Harjo graduated with a Bachelor of Arts in Mass Communications from Oklahoma City University and received her Master of Public Health in Health Promotion Sciences from the University of Oklahoma, College of Public Health.

 Nicole Flom, MSA, BSIS, CHC, Quality Assurance (QA) Coordinator, is an enrolled member of the Lower Brule Sioux Tribe.
 She has over 16 years of experience working in the healthcare industry and the public health field.
-The majority of her career years have been working to serve American Indians and Alaska Natives in the Great Plains region with accreditation activities, healthcare compliance, quality assurance and performance improvement.
+Most of her career years have been working to serve American Indians and Alaska Natives in the Great Plains region with accreditation activities, healthcare compliance, quality assurance and performance improvement.

 She earned her Bachelor of Science in Interdisciplinary Science degree from the South Dakota School of Mines & Technology in 2006 and then began working with the Indian Health Service in Rapid City, South Dakota.
 She went on to work in various other positions that included grant management and hospital accreditation to expand her professional development while also earning a Master of Science in Administration degree from the University of South Dakota, specializing in both Health Services Administration and Organizational Leadership in 2014.